Antti Rauhala

 Predictions stay fast enough for an interactive UI even as tenant data grows from thousands to tens of millions of rows.
 Under the hood, this comes from disk-resident bitset indexes that scale logarithmically with state size, a persistent cache for cross-table linkage construction so the same evidence is not rebuilt on every query, and lazy candidate scoring whose cost depends on the candidate set per query rather than the total row count.
 There is no separate retraining step to schedule, no model versioning to manage, and no infrastructure that scales differently from the rest of the database.

 The shape of the curve is best read as two regimes.
-Below ~100k rows, latency is essentially flat (20 to 45 ms across all three targets) because per-token caches and per-field statistics dominate the cost and the dataset is small enough that they barely move.
+Below ~100k rows, latency is essentially flat (roughly 30 to 50 ms across all three targets) because per-token caches and per-field statistics dominate the cost and the dataset is small enough that they barely move.
 Above 100k, latency grows but slowly: the per-query cost is dominated by candidate-scoring math that depends on the candidate set size (around 144 employees per company), not the total invoice count.
-Going from 100k to 10M is a 100x data increase that takes processor predict from 41 ms to 213 ms, a 5x latency multiplier for 100x more data.
+Going from 100k to 10M is a 100x data increase that takes processor predict from 51 ms to 186 ms, a 3.6x latency multiplier for 100x more data.

 This is the property that makes Aito viable behind a SaaS UI.
 You do not have to design around prediction latency.
 You ship a query like any other.